The Firm poster

 The First Threshold at 39 minutes marks the transition into Act II, occurring at 25% of the runtime.
 This indicates the protagonist's commitment to The firm reveals they have photos of Mitch's infidelity in the Caymans (a setup).
 Senior partner Avery makes clear: Mitch is now trapped.
 He cannot leave, cannot talk to the FBI.
 Mitch actively chooses to play along while secretly looking for a way out., moving from reaction to action.

 The Collapse moment at 114 minutes (74% through) represents the emotional nadir.
 Here, Mitch's brother Ray is nearly killed in a prison escape arranged to help Mitch.
 FBI agent Tarrance reveals the Morados have ordered Mitch's execution.
-Every ally is in mortal danger, his plan is unraveling, and death is imminent for him and his family., illustrates the protagonist at their lowest point.
+Every ally is in mortal danger, his plan is unraveling, and death is imminent for him and his family., indicates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 122 minutes initiates the final act resolution at 79% of the runtime.
 Mitch realizes he has all the pieces: Tammy has copied thousands of overbilling files, Ray is free to help, and Abby is with him.
 He synthesizes his legal brilliance with his street-smart survival instincts.
 The plan is a go—they'll steal the files and run., demonstrating the transformation achieved throughout the journey.